 Your Scoutmaster is responsible for doing any follow up if any of the references do not get returned, so be sure he knows who you gave them to.

-Requirement 3: Earn a total of 21 merit badges (10 more than you already have), including the following: (a) First Aid, (b) Citizenship in the Community, (c) Citizenship in the Nation, (d) Citizenship in the World, (e) Communications, (f) Personal Fitness, (g) Emergency Preparedness OR Lifesaving, (h) Environmental Science, (i) Personal Management, (j) and Swimming OR Hiking OR Cycling, (k) Camping, and (l) Family Life.
+Requirement 3: Earn a total of 21 merit badges (10 more than you already have), including the following: (a) First Aid, (b) Citizenship in the Community, (c) Citizenship in the Nation, (d) Citizenship in the World, (e) Communications, (f) Cooking, (g) Personal Fitness, (h) Emergency Preparedness OR Lifesaving, (i) Environmental Science OR Sustainability, (j) Personal Management, (k) Swimming OR Hiking OR Cycling, (l) Camping, and (m) Family Life.

 Requirement 4: While a Life Scout, serve actively for a period of 6 months in one or more of the following positions of responsibility.
 List only those positions served after your Life board of review date.
 Boy Scout Troop.
-Patrol leader, assistant senior patrol leader, senior patrol leader, Venture patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, Webmaster and Leave No Trace trainer.
+Patrol leader, assistant senior patrol leader, senior patrol leader, Venture patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, webmaster and outdoor ethics guide.

 The word "actively" is very key.
 It is not enough to just have the position and wear the patch.
 Be sure that you are serving in one of the specific positions listed.
 Your Scoutmaster and troop committee chairman will need to certify that you have met this requirement.
 Be sure that you are in regular communication with them about what they expect, and how well you are doing the job.
 They should be giving you guidance on what is expected, training in how to do the job, and feedback on how you are doing.
 Don't wait until the last minute to find out that the Scoutmaster is not willing to sign off on your having completed this requirement.
 Be prepared to discuss how you showed your leadership in this position.
 It is often a good idea to be sure you have a written "job description" where you and your Scoutmaster agree on what you are expected to do.

 Requirement 5: While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project should benefit an organization other than Boy Scouting.)
 The project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 You must use the Eagle Scout Leadership Service Project Workbook, No. 512-927, in meeting this requirement.